polsola/clean-media-library/README.md

 You can go to the Media section on the WordPress admin (On list mode) and click on the "Fix" link to apply the sanitiazion

 ## Credits
-The sanitiazion function used in this plugin was created by [Vaughn Royko API](http://vaughnroyko.com/better-upload-filename-sanitization-in-wordpress/)
+The sanitiazion function used in this plugin was created by [Vaughn Royko](http://vaughnroyko.com/better-upload-filename-sanitization-in-wordpress/)